Skip to content

 Consider:

-• Digestive Enzymes: Help process compounds like linalool and terpineol.
+• Digestive Enzymes: Help process compounds such as linalool and terpineol.

 • Probiotics: Support gut health and digestion.

-🌟 Why Might I Have an Intolerance to Marjoram but Not Other Herbs?
+🌟 Why Might I Have a Sensitivity to Marjoram but Not Other Herbs?

 Key differences include:

-• Essential Oil Content: Marjoram contains specific oils like terpineol, which may not be as prevalent in herbs like parsley or basil.
+• Essential Oil Content: Marjoram contains specific oils like terpineol, which may not be as concentrated in herbs such as parsley or basil.

 • Histamine Release: Marjoram can stimulate histamine production, unlike lower-histamine herbs like chives.

-• Salicylate Levels: Marjoram has higher salicylate content compared to milder herbs like dill or cilantro.
+• Salicylate Levels: Marjoram contains higher salicylate levels compared to milder herbs like dill or cilantro.

 🍽️ Popular Uses for Marjoram